 Maybe I was being too pragmatic about issues that are loaded with guilt, resentment and fear.
 After all, it’s far easier to talk theoretically about marriage than to navigate it.
 But my attitude is that if my spouse were to need something I couldn’t give him, I wouldn’t keep him from getting it elsewhere, as long as he did so in a way that didn’t endanger our family.

 I suppose I would hope his needs would involve fishing trips or beers with friends.
-But sex is basic.
+But intercourse is basic.
 Physical intimacy with other human beings is essential to our health and well-being.
 So how do we deny such a need to the one we care about most?
 If our primary relationship nourishes and stabilizes us but lacks intimacy, we shouldn’t have to destroy our marriage to get that intimacy somewhere else.
 Should we?

 I didn’t have a full-on affair with the tattooed husband.
 We slept together maybe four times over a few years.
 More often we talked on the phone.
 I never felt possessive, just curious and happy to be in his company.

 We all go through phases of wanting it and not wanting it.
-I doubt most women avoid having sex with their husbands because they lack physical desire in general; we are simply more complex sexual animals.
+I doubt most women avoid having intercourse with their husbands because they lack physical desire in general; we are simply more complex sexual animals.
 Which is why men can get an erection from a pill but there’s no way to medically induce arousal and desire in women.

 I am not saying the answer is non-monogamy, which can be rife with risks and unintended entanglements.
 I believe the answer is honesty and dialogue, no matter how frightening.
 Lack of sex in marriage is common, and it shouldn’t lead to shame and silence.
 By the same token, an affair doesn’t have to lead to the end of a marriage.
-What if an affair or the urge to have one can be the beginning of a necessary conversation about sex and intimacy?
+What if an affair or the urge to have one can be the beginning of a necessary conversation about intimacy?

 Related: I Found A Wife At The Brothel